bccsa/media-router/README.md

 * server/router.js - process running on the client devices, responsible for all media processing. router.js receives its configuration upon connection to manager.js.
 * server/manager.js - process responsible for storing and distributing client configurations.

-Important: As the media-router makes use of PulseAudio for audio processing, router.js must be run in a user scope (logged in user) and not as a system service.
+Important: As the media-router makes use of Pipewire-pulse for audio processing, router.js must be run in a user scope (logged in user) and not as a system service.

 ## Compatibility
 This project has been tested on:
 * Raspberry Pi OS Bullseye (armhf / 32bit)
+* Raspberry Pi OS Bookworm (armhf / 64bit)
-* Ubuntu Desktop 22.04 LTS (amd64 / 64bit)
+* Ubuntu Desktop 23.04 LTS (amd64 / 64bit)

 ## Modules
 * AudioInput: Capture audio from hardware and output to a PCM stream.